What Do We Know About Oral GLP-1s?

 Eli Lilly’s orforglipron could be a game-changer in oral GLP-1 medications.
 Unlike semaglutide, it’s a small molecule rather than a peptide, which means it’s easier for the body to absorb and doesn’t need dietary restrictions.

 Early Phase III results show that orforglipron can lower blood sugar and support more weight loss than oral semaglutide at the doses tested so far.
-Eli Lilly plans to apply for FDA approval in 2026, offering a potentially more convenient and effective pill for managing type 2 diabetes – and possibly obesity in the future.
+Eli Lilly expects GLP-1 obesity pill approval as early as March 2026.

 Higher-dose oral semaglutide and other developments

-Novo Nordisk is developing higher-dose versions of oral semaglutide (25 mg and 50 mg) to target obesity and provide stronger blood sugar and weight loss effects.
-These higher doses are expected to receive regulatory approvals starting in late 2025, expanding the oral GLP-1 options beyond type 2 diabetes.
+Novo Nordisk has developed higher-dose versions of oral semaglutide (25 mg and 50 mg) to target obesity and provide stronger blood sugar and weight loss effects.

 Other companies have also explored oral GLP-1s.
 For example, Pfizer’s danuglipron was discontinued, while several smaller biotech firms continue to test new oral GLP-1 candidates in clinical trials.